Annual mean temperature

 The combustion of coal, gas and oil, together with forest logging and large-scale livestock farming, are the main causes of the rise in greenhouse gas concentrations in the atmosphere that has been observed for several decades and the associated warming.
 Higher temperatures, even if only by a few degrees Celsius, have wide-ranging impacts upon natural systems and human societies.

 The annual mean temperature in Switzerland is subject to relatively large natural fluctuations.
 Since around 1950, however, the observed fluctuations can no longer be explained by natural factors alone.
 The rising concentration of greenhouse gases in the atmosphere caused by humans has contributed substantially to the observed warming.
 Temperatures in Switzerland have increased by 2°C since measurements began.
+The year 2022 was the warmest since measurements began in 1864.
+It is therefore part of the strong warming trend of recent years.

 - Related indicators